sandhje/spanner/README.md

 ### Adapters

 The adapter is responsible for calling the load function on the resource with the correct arguments.
 When Config::get is called (and it's result is not cached) internally this call is forwarded to the adapter that has been set upon construction of the config class.
-The adapter will than call the load operation on each resource in the config class, optionally with an environment parameter if it was set in the config class.
+The adapter will then call the load operation on each resource in the config class, optionally with an environment parameter if it was set in the config class.
 The adapter translates the result from the resource's load operation to a multidimensional associative array.
 Spanner ships with the following adapters:

 * ArrayAdapter
 * IniAdapter